New 42 day free trial

 In this article, we'll cover:

-The United States Postal Service maintains a database of 160 million mailing addresses in the United States that is updated monthly.
-The database contains business, residential, and post office box delivery points.
-A few metadata points such as; county, delivery point code, and vacancy status are available on each delivery point.
+The United States Postal Service maintains an official address database of 163 million standardized addresses in the United States.
+It’s updated monthly.
+They have come to be known as the setters of industry standards for addresses in the US.
+Their database contains business, residential, and post office box delivery points.
+Metadata points, such as county, delivery point code, and vacancy status, are available on each.

-Sure, the USPS address database is a thing of beauty, but the Postal Service won't hand their data out to just anyone who asks.
-But, they do give access for anyone to check an address against their data through the official USPS address APIs and web forms.
-The USPS database data is also accessible through third party providers that are willing to jump through all the hoops and abide by their strict agreements in order to become CASS Certified vendors.
+Sure, the USPS address database is a thing of beauty, but the Postal Service doesn’t hand their data out to just anyone who asks.
+However, they do give everyone access to check domestic addresses against their data through the official USPS address APIs and web forms.
+The USPS data is also accessible through third-party providers willing to jump through all the hoops and abide by their strict agreements to become CASS Certified vendors.
+Did we mention that we’re really good hoop jumpers?

 So, can you access information in the USPS address database?
 You betcha.
 Can you download the entire thing from the USPS?
-Not without a truckload of effort, boatload of cash, or violating the USPS TOS.
+Not without a truckload of effort, a boatload of cash, or violating the USPS Terms and Conditions.

 Even though USPS doesn't allow you to download their database, Smarty will allow you to download our comprehensive US address database through our US Master Address List product.
-160 million USPS addresses is a good start, but Smarty's US Master Address List features 200+ million valid US addresses.
-Not all are deliverable via USPS but that doesn't make them any less real.
-When you validate against Smarty's address database, we will tell you if the matched address is a USPS address or a non-USPS address.
+160 million USPS addresses is a good start, but Smarty's US Master Address List features 200+ million valid US addresses and the option to add 20 million verified non-USPS addresses.
+Not all are deliverable via USPS, but that doesn't make them any less real.
+When you validate against Smarty's address database, we’ll tell you if the matched address is a USPS address or a non-USPS address.

 The USPS address validation API

-The USPS address verification API doesn't just make sure an address is valid.
-The API is also an address standardization API that changes an address to match the accepted USPS address format.
+USPS’s address validation tool is limited to 5 address lookups per request.
+It verifies that addresses are real and mailable and returns addresses in the USPS standardized format.
+The USPS address verification API doesn't just make sure an address is valid; it is also an address standardization API that changes an address to match the accepted USPS standardized address format.

 The first step in using the USPS address validation API begins with comparison.
 The US postal service compares the provided address against their address database to identify possible matches.

-Maybe you enter an address that looks like this:
+Maybe you enter a street address that looks like this:

 USPS address validation example of entered address

-If the postal service finds an exact match in their database, they will return a response that the address is valid and properly formatted.
-And just like that, your address is validated.
+If the postal service finds an exact match in their database, they’ll return a response that the address is valid and considered a valid address.
+And just like that, your address is verified.
 Ka-ching!

-If the address you provided doesn't quite match an existing address in the database, the next step in the USPS address verification process is to attempt to correct it in a process called address standardization.
+If the address you provided doesn't quite match a standard address in the database, the next step in the USPS address verification process is to attempt to correct it in a process called address standardization.
 Errors in casing, abbreviation, spelling or other typographical errors are corrected and the address is standardized to the official USPS address format.

-Now, the address is updated to look like this:
+Now, the address is updated to look like what USPS decided is an accurate address:

 USPS API example - output of validated address

-To match the USPS database, “ST” has been added, Suite changed to STE, the ZIP Code has been corrected, and finally, the +4 Code has been added to the ZIP Code.
+To match the USPS address records, “ST” has been added, Suite changed to STE, the ZIP Code has been corrected, and finally, the +4 Code has been added to make a more valid ZIP Code.

 Once the API has standardized and validated the address, the address is also enriched with additional metadata in the response.
-Data such as carrier route, ZIP+4 Codes and DPV confirmation indicator as seen here:
+Data such as carrier route, ZIP+4 Codes and DPV confirmation indicator are also returned:

 USPS API metadata output example

-There are even a few additional points provided in the output that can be used in creative ways.
+There are even a few additional points provided in the output that can be used creatively.

 Before you grab these APIs and start coding up a storm, you may want to become familiar with the possible limitations of consuming the USPS address standardization APIs.
-The most common USPS API limitations fall under the categories of Terms of Service, completeness, uptime, documentation.
+The most common limitations of the USPS address validation API fall under Terms of Service, completeness, uptime, documentation.

-We love the USPS.
-So, discussing the limitations of their API is as awkward for us as the classic, handshake-hug-high-five mix-up.
+We love the USPS, so discussing its API limitations is as awkward for us as the classic handshake-hug-high-five mix-up.

-But, despite the awkwardness...
-If you are going to use the postal service's APIs, you need to know where you might run into problems.
+Despite the awkwardness...
+If you’re planning to use the postal service's APIs, you need to know where you might run into problems.

-Is the USPS API free?
+Is the USPS address verification API free?
 What are the terms of service?

 Yes, all the USPS postal address APIs are completely free to use after account registration.
-The APIs are to be used exclusively for shipping and mailing services as written in the USPS terms of service.
-In other words, you can't use them for bulk address validation, database cleansing or record management.
+The APIs should be used exclusively for shipping and mailing services as written in the USPS terms of service.
+In other words, you can't use them for bulk address validation, database cleansing, or record management.

 Regarding terms of use, the USPS web tools user guide states: